Build analytics¶

 Querying build analytics data¶

 This section describes how to query your cluster's build analytics data, including the access and tooling you need to get started.
 Note that these instructions use DuckDB to query the database.
 You may use a similar tool of your choice.
+If your organization uses Snowflake, see Streaming to Snowflake.

 Step 1: Install prerequisite tooling and verify access¶